 HOW TO PRACTICE SELF LOVE THROUGH WORDS OF AFFIRMATION?

-- Choose a password that does double duty as an positive message or call to action (who’s here for laughmorein2020????)
+- Choose a password that does double duty as a positive message or call to action

 - Write yourself a love letter

 - Create an “affirmations note”, either on paper or on your phone, and read if often